ANTzacalie/MyOwnSpace/my_own_space_server_code/README.md

 - For the server folder to be complete for running, a copy of my_own_space_web folder should be in this current folder.
+- Also create an empty folder name "main" if not existent.